Contents:

 Some errors push the 1948 dime worth with error well above standard pricing.
 Off-center strikes show part of the design missing along the rim.
 Die cracks create raised lines that run through Liberty’s portrait.
 Clipped planchets make one side of the coin look cut short.
 Strike-throughs leave foreign material embedded in the field.

 Collectors also compare these errors to regular Roosevelt dimes.
 They note that the 1948 Mercury dime value remains a baseline for standard strikes.
 Error coins often trade for two to three times that figure, depending on severity.
-For a full gallery of Roosevelt dime mistakes, see the Roosevelt Dime Error Gallery.

 Die Cracks: Raised hairline lines from fractured dies